OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Controls:
 * See General controls, in particular OVERSIGHT which remains the last defense against unwanted behaviour
-* Input validation - although with limited effectiveness.
+* Input validation by removing malicious instructions - although with limited effectiveness.
 The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands
-*
+* Input segregation - there are developments that allow marking user input in prompts, reducing, but not removing the risk of prompt injection (e.g. ChatML for OpenAI API calls)

 References:
 * [Simon Willison's article](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/)